lpapailiou/fac/README.md

     }

 ##### main.RunExecutor
 The executor is built on a interpreter.
-The process is similar to the ``RunParser`` sample, but the executor will additionally execute the interpreted code.
+The process is similar to the ``RunValidatedParser`` sample, but the executor will additionally execute the interpreted code.

     // sample output